-- An annual review of members' Declarations of Interest was completed in July 2020 and the 2021 review began in July 2021. - An annual review of officers' Declarations of Interest was completed in December 2020.
+- An annual review of members' Declarations of Interest was completed in July 2021 and the 2022 review began in July 2022.
+The 2023 review has begun. - An annual review of officers' Declarations of Interest was completed in December 2020.

 In the interests of transparency, the member declarations are reviewed by both the Chief Executive and Monitoring Officer and published on the Authority's website.
 The Chief Executive's Employee Declaration of Interest is also published on the Authority's website.